 Co-employment means that two different organizations divide employer responsibilities between themselves.
 Often, co-employment involves a client business and a Professional Employer Organization (PEO).

 Usually, this type of co-employment arises via a client service agreement in which the PEO agrees to become the co-employer or employer of record for its client.
 In such an arrangement, both the company and the PEO hire the employees.
 The company manages performance, targets, and control over employee roles.
 On the other hand, the PEO handles the administrative and compliance tasks associated with the employees.
+This is similar to arrangements also known as ‘employee leasing‘.

 Co-employment is a common operating model for national PEOs operating in the US.